VMBlakelock/bouquetnblooms/README.md

 **Button:** Chosen from Bootstrap the buttons when clicked do something and confirm user actions.
 Buttons are big and small an of different colours and provide 'word' instruction.

 **Forms:** Code from Bootstrap.
-The Search Bar, Register and Log In pages all use forms and require the user to input data, these forms are self explanatory.
+The Search Bar uses a form and requires the user to input data, this form is self explanatory.

-These forms have input fields and textareas that are set with min-length and max-length classes.......

 **Icons:** Font Awesome icons are used throughout the site, account, basket and form fields to provide image instructions aswell as for design, the font awesome kit is used in the code.

 **Images:** Vibrant images are used in the design.
 Selected images provide an idea of the product on offer if you buy a subscription.